RoseMikhail/XI-Addons/SettingTheStage/readme.md

 # SettingTheStage

-This adds a little timer to your screen when you aggro C/G boss that counts down to roughly when they'll cast SettingTheStage.
+This adds a little timer to your screen when you aggro C/G boss that counts down to roughly when they'll cast Setting the Stage.

 You can drag the timer around, and it'll save its position.